LativeSoog/application-ads/README.md

 npm run start
 ```
 ### Application Build
-"To build the application, use the command:
+To build the application, use the command:
 ```bash
 npm run build
 ```